Effective Date – January 11, 2021

-Merlone Geier Partners is actively monitoring the rapidly evolving situation surrounding the coronavirus (COVID-19) pandemic.
+Merlone Geier Partners continues to monitor the situation surrounding the coronavirus (COVID-19) pandemic.
 The health and wellbeing of our tenants and their patrons during this time are our priorities.
 We have provided the information below to help tenants address some of the challenges created by COVID-19.
 We will update this site as new information and resources become available.

 Health & Safety Information